ShreyamMaity/Phishing-link-detector/README.md

       You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)

 # Requred Features :
-- An Website to represent form
+- A Website to represent from
-- Adding More website in algorithm Database(app.py)
+- Adding More websites in algorithm Database(app.py)
 - Complexity issues
 - Github Hostability
 - Python Code Modifications